-During a Preventive/Well Woman Exam, the focus is on routine health maintenance.
+During a Preventative Exam, or Well Woman Exam, the focus is on routine health maintenance.
 You and your physician will discuss your medical history and do a full exam which usually includes a breast and pelvic exam.
-In addition, your physician may recommend screening tests (i.e. screening mammography), help you develop a risk factor reduction strategy (i.e. smoking cessation) and create a plan to promote a healthy lifestyle.
+In addition, your physician may recommend screening tests (i.e. screening mammography), help you develop a risk factor reduction strategy (i.e. smoking cessation), and create a plan to promote a healthy lifestyle.
 This preventative visit is not intended to be a problem-based or follow-up visit.

 If you have additional concerns, and for convenience sake you wish to address these in a single visit, ask your provider if there is sufficient time to do so.
 Evaluation and management of additional chronic health problems or acute medical issues will likely incur additional service charge(s) or may require a separate visit (i.e. pelvic pain, abnormal bleeding, osteoporosis, decreased libido or infections).
 Please see below for further explanation.